unitaryfund/mitiq/docs/source/examples/loschmidt_echo_revival_zne.md

 This tutorial replicates some of the results from Y. Javanmard et al., ["Quantum simulation of dynamical phase transitions in noisy quantum devices"](https://arxiv.org/abs/2211.08318).
 We build a circuit that simulates the time-evolution of a transverse-field Ising model, then run ideal, noisy, and noise-mitigated simulations of the circuit.

+The paper includes simulations that show several effects of noise:

+* Let $\Lambda(t)$ be the probability that the system returns to its initial state at time $t$ (the Loschmidt echo). $\Lambda(t)$ has a series of peaks at quasi-periodic intervals.
+Adding noise flattens these peaks.

+* Let $\lambda(t) = \lim_{N->\infty} -\log(\Lambda(t))/N$, where $N$ is the number of sites in the Ising model.
+Dynamical quantum phase transitions (DQPTs) occur where $\lambda(t)$ is not analytic.
+DQPTs are observed at different times in the ideal and noisy simulations, and occur more frequently in the noisy system.

+* Noise weakens the correlations between adjacent sites.

+This tutorial covers simulating the Loschmidt echo and using zero-noise extrapolation to mitigate the effects of noise.

 +++

 ## Model definition